 This Index for The Dickensian’s last quarter of a century or so supplements Frank Dunn’s 1976 Cumulative Index, which covered the first 70 years of the journal’s life.
 Writers and readers have since then brought The Dickensian to its 100th birthday (in 2005) and, en route, have also celebrated the centenary in 2002 of the founding of the Fellowship itself.
 Click the cover for more information.

-After completion of the Pilgrim/British Academy edition of Dickens’s Letters in 2002, material still continued to come in, variously new letters, fuller or better texts of letters already published, further information, and corrections.
+After completion of the Pilgrim/British Academy edition of Dickens’s Letters in 2002, material still continued to come in -- new letters, fuller or better texts of letters already published, further information, and corrections.

-An editorial team was established to publish this new material in Supplements, published in The Dickensian.
-The first supplement appeared in the Winter 2002 issue and they have continued since.
+An editorial team was established to present this new material in Supplements, published in The Dickensian.
+The first supplement appeared in the Winter 2002 issue and they have continued ever since.
+The Editorial Team were as follows: Angus Easson, Margaret Brown, Leon Litvack and Joan Dicks.